AparnaPophale/Python/Automated Feature Engineering/README.md

 - Experiment with additional regression models (Random Forest, Gradient Boosting, XGBoost) and compare results using cross-validation.
 - Automate the entire pipeline by integrating feature generation, model training, and evaluation into a reusable, production-ready workflow.

+## License
+© 2025-2026 APARNA S POPHALE.
+All rights reserved.

+This repository is public for viewing and educational purposes only.
+Unauthorized reuse, modification, or redistribution of any part of this project requires explicit written permission from the author.